-- Fair value measurement and application;

 - Amendments to accounting and financial reporting for pensions;

-- GAAP hierarchy
+- GAAP hierarchy;

 - Tax abatement disclosures;

-- Financial reporting and accounting related to other-post employment benefits.
+- Financial reporting and accounting related to other-post employment benefits;

+- Blending requirements for certain component units;

+- Irrevocable split-interest agreements;

+- Certain asset retirement obligations;

+- Fiduciary activities.

 The City of Homewood is currently evaluating the effects that these statements will have on its financial statements in subsequent fiscal years.